No Give, No Take explore an aspect of sacred relationship about loosing self just to have connection.

 And that’s what I want from me: an offering of the best of me and my ability to receive the best of him.

 I receive.
 I offer.
 I am fully me in this balance of relationship which creates us.

+This is an article among many in which explore relationship.
 For a deep dive, begin with What is Sacred Relationship?

 To find my books, begin with my Amazon Author Page.